KeidsID/dicoding_story_fl/README.md

 ![Dart version][dart-badge] ![Flutter][fl-badge]

-Projects from [dicoding.com flutter class][dicoding-fl] as a practice in advanced navigation, use of media (audio, images, and video), and use of maps such as Google Maps.
+Simple media social app, project from [dicoding.com flutter class][dicoding-fl] as a practice in advanced navigation, use of media (audio, images, and video), and use of maps such as Google Maps.

 ## Table Of Contents